 - An Information Product Approach to Data Quality Management

-What are the Business Costs of Bad Data Quality?
+What are Costs of Bad Data Management?

 According to the Data Warehousing Institute, a single specific type of bad data in business (issues with name and address fields) cost US businesses $611 billion dollars in wasted costs.
 Their research also identified that